ibm-cloud-docs/iaas-vpn/ssl-pptp-vpn-faqs.md

 {: faq}
 {: support}

-SSL VPN is a quick-access connection that connects you to our private network directly from a browser.
-For detailed instructions on how to set up SSL VPN, see [Connecting to SSL VPN (Windows 7 and higher)](/docs/iaas-vpn?topic=iaas-vpn-connect-ssl-vpn-windows7#connect-ssl-vpn-windows7).
+SSL VPN is a quick-access connection that connects you to our private network directly for non-production use.
+For detailed instructions about setting up SSL VPN, see [Getting started with SSL VPN](/docs/iaas-vpn?topic=iaas-vpn-getting-started).

+## Why isn't auto-disconnect working?
+{: #auto-disconnect}
+{: faq}
+{: support}

+Auto-disconnect is working as expected because SSL VPN is designed to manage classic servers, but not for production use.
+There is a check against idle clients and the token is terminated if time is up.

+## Are there open-source alternatives to SSL VPN?
+{: #open-source-alter}
+{: faq}
+{: support}

+Yes, you can set up [WireGuard](https://www.wireguard.com/){:external) or [OpenVPN](https://openvpn.net/){:external) VPN servers on {{site.data.keyword.cloud_notm}} and build your own VPN tunnels from on-premises to {{site.data.keyword.cloud_notm}}.